 (1) an undergraduate student requesting the designation of a graduate course as part of the undergraduate program (this course may not be used as part of some future graduate program at Grand Valley) or

-(2) an undergraduate student requesting enrollment in a graduate course to be designated as part of a future program (a student may count a maximum of nine undergraduate credits toward the graduate degree).
+(2) an undergraduate student requesting enrollment in a graduate course to be designated as part of a future program (a student may count a maximum of nine graduate credits toward the graduate degree).

 The completed form must be submitted to the Registrar's Office by the close of business on the fifth day of the semester in which the student wishes to enroll in the course.